Spiffical/bb-ai-oceanography/README.md

    Replace `/path/to/pdfs` with the directory containing your downloaded PDFs, and `/path/to/output` with the desired output directory for the SQLite database.

-### Generating Reports with paperai

-1. Index the extracted content:
+4. Index the extracted content:

    ```
    python -m paperai.index /path/to/output